Sacramento County Superior Court

-The Superior Court of California, County of Sacramento, alternatively called the Sacramento County Superior Court, is the California Superior Court located in Sacramento with jurisdiction over Sacramento County.
+The Superior Court of California, County of Sacramento, informally known as the Sacramento County Superior Court, is the California Superior Court located in Sacramento with jurisdiction over Sacramento County.

 Courthouses

-Gordon D. Schaber Courthouse
+Tani G. Cantil-Sakauye Courthouse

-The Gordon D. Schaber downtown courthouse is the main courthouse of the court.
+The Tani G. Cantil-Sakauye downtown courthouse is the main courthouse of the court.
 As well as providing the main trial courtrooms, the courthouse contains the administrative offices of the court (including the Presiding Judge), and the general civil and criminal case processing support services of the court system.
-The Gordon D. Schaber Courthouse is located at 720 9th Street.
+The Tani G. Cantil-Sakauye Courthouse is located at 500 G Street.